saanvik/ratpack/ratpack-manual/src/content/chapters/03-architecture.md

 ### Asynchronous APIs in services

-One aspect of Ratpack that is relevant to non request handling code is the use of the [`ExecControl`](api/ratpack/exec/ExecControl.html) for performing asynchronous operations.
+One aspect of Ratpack that is relevant to non-request handling code is the use of the [`ExecControl`](api/ratpack/exec/ExecControl.html) for performing asynchronous operations.
 This allows services to perform async operations, using Ratpack's event loop, and use Ratpack's [`Promise`](api/ratpack/exec/Promise.html) API.